 There is an unprecedented and largely unexpected phenomenon that is currently sweeping the globe.
 Its effects are varied, and seemingly unrelated – camels, dying in the deserts of United Arab Emirates; one in six couples seeking fertility treatment in the UK; 400,000 marine mammals dying each year; and the bioaccumulation of persistent organic pollutants in the food chain.

 The cause?
-Plastic pollution.
+Plastic waste.
 Camels in the United Arab Emirates eat discarded plastic bags, mistaking them for food, and an estimated half of all camel deaths are then caused by starvation, as their stomachs are too full of plastic to allow room for other foods.
 Common endocrine disruptors found in plastic products (the most well-known of which is BPA) are associated with decreased fertility in both men and women.
 However, the most striking effect of plastic pollution is that on the marine environment.
 According to the Plastic Oceans Foundation, “We use over 300 million tonnes of new plastic every year”, and “half of this, we use just once and for less than 12 minutes.”
 An estimated “eight million tonnes of plastic waste then ends up in the oceans every year.”
 Once in the sea, plastic can take hundreds of years to biodegrade, and poses a significant threat to all marine life.

 As the Editor of A Better Place pointed out in her article, “The Quest For a Plastic Free Life”, our culture’s focus on convenience, ease, and disposability, has made our reliance on plastic problematic.
 A quick visit to the supermarket illustrates this.
 Vegetables are sold in pre-packed plastic bags; rice, pasta, and other grains, are packaged in neat 1kg plastic bags; pieces of chicken are pre-packed and priced according to weight, in carefully wrapped plastic packaging; deodorants, shampoos, soaps, laundry liquids, and dishwashing detergents are all uniformly packaged in plastic.
 Nearly every product in a supermarket is packaged in plastic.
 In the UK alone, 275 000 tonnes of plastic are used every year and less than 30% of that is recycled.
 Even then, due to their chemical structure most plastics can only be recycled (or down-cycled) a few times, unlike glass products which can be recycled almost indefinitely.